horsemanjackyliu/sap_build_abap_dev_workshop_sh/README.md

       - Select a transport request and click Finish to create the class.
          ![alt text](image-8.png)
-      - Replace the default code with the code snippet provided in the source code document ZCL_shbuild_GEN_DATA_### linked below and replace all occurrences of the placeholder ### with your group ID using the Replace All function (CTRL+F).
+      - Replace the default code with the code snippet provided in the source code document ZCL_shbuild_GEN_DATA_### linked below and replace all occurrences of the placeholder ### with your account ID using the Replace All function (CTRL+F).
          ```

             CLASS zcl_shbuild_gen_data_### DEFINITION